pymedphys/pymedphys/docs/getting-started/installation.rst

 .. code:: bash

     conda config --add channels conda-forge
-    conda create --name pmp python=3.7 # Optional. conda activate pmp # Optional
+    conda create --name pmp python=3.7.
+    conda activate pmp
     conda install pymedphys

-The optional commands create an isolated conda environment called "*pmp*" within which you can safely work without breaking other python installations or running into python package incompatibilities.
+The ``conda`` commands create, activate and install ``pymedphys`` into an isolated conda environment called "*pmp*" within which you can safely work without breaking other python installations or running into python package incompatibilities.
 For more on working with conda environments, see `Managing environments`_ in the Conda docs.

 .. _`Managing environments`: https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html